s-laugh/GCDS.NetTemplate/README.md

 #### Using `InternalAppTemplate`

-This template will require you to manually create the `Header` with the required `SiteTitle` link
+This template will require you to manually create the `Header` with the required `SiteTitle` link.

 ```csharp
 template.Header = new InternalAppHeader()